 Since its launch in 2010, local elected officials from communities across America stepped forward to address the nation’s childhood obesity epidemic by signing up for the Let’s Move!
 Cities, Towns and Counties (LMCTC) initiative.
 The National League of Cities (NLC), which has an ongoing commitment to help local elected officials reduce childhood obesity in their communities, is now working in partnership with Let’s Move! to advance this initiative.

-Over the next year, LMCTC sites will be encouraged to accomplish five actionable goals that can help reverse the childhood obesity epidemic in our nation’s cities, towns and counties:
+LMCTC sites are be encouraged to accomplish five actionable goals that can help reverse the childhood obesity epidemic in our nation’s cities, towns and counties:

 Goal I: Start Early, Start Smart

 To provide children with a healthier start, local elected officials commit to helping early care and education program providers incorporate best practices for nutrition, physical activity and screen time into their programs.

 Goal II: MyPlate, Your Place

 To empower parents and caregivers, local elected officials commit to prominently displaying MyPlate in all municipally- or county-owned or operated venues that offer or sell food/beverages.

 Goal III: Smart Servings for Students

 To provide healthy food to children and youth, local elected officials commit to expanding access to meal programs before, during and after the school day, and/or over the summer months.

 To improve access to healthy, affordable foods, local elected officials commit to implementing healthy and sustainable food service guidelines that are aligned with the Dietary Guidelines for Americans in all municipally- or county owned or operated venues that offer or sell food/beverages.

 To increase physical activity, local elected officials commit to mapping local playspaces, completing a needs assessment, developing an action plan and launching a minimum of three proven policies, programs or initiatives aimed at increasing access to play.